UPES M.Tech Admissions 2026

 This Story also Contains

 The GATE 2026 question paper will be prepared based on the syllabus.
 Candidates must refer to the GATE syllabus to ensure that they study all the relevant topics.
 Understanding the syllabus of DA for GATE 2026 is the first and foremost step while preparing for the GATE exam.
-Candidates can also check the GATE Data Science and AI question paper for more understanding of the exam pattern and frequently asked topics in the exam.
+Candidates can also check the GATE Data Science and AI question paper for a better understanding of the exam pattern and frequently asked topics in the exam.

 IIT Guwahati has released the GATE 2026 Data Science and AI Syllabus on its official website, gate2026.iitg.ac.in.
 Candidates can check the updated GATE General Aptitude syllabus 2026 from the table below.